felipethome/react-inline-transition-group/README.md

 Property name | Description
 ------------ | -------------
-component | String.
+component | *String*.
 The component that will wrap all the children.
-Default: div childrenBaseStyle | Object.
-Style that will be applied to all children in all transition phases childrenAppearStyle | Object.
-Style that will be merged into baseStyle to make the appear transition childrenEnterStyle | Object.
-Style that will be merged into baseStyle to make the enter transition childrenLeaveStyle | Object.
-Style that will be merge d into baseStyle to make the leave transition onChildAppeared | Function.
-Callback that will be called with the child *id* when the component appeared onChildEntered | Function.
-Callback that will be called with the child *id* when the component entered onChildLeft | Function.
-Callback that will be called with the child *id* when the component left onChildStartAppear | Function.
-Callback that will be called with the child *id* when the component start to appear onChildStartEnter | Function.
-Callback that will be called with the child *id* when the component start to enter onChildStartLeave | Function.
-Callback that will be called with the child *id* when the component start to leave propertyName | String.
-It is not necessary, but it can improve performance if you need to.
+Default: div childrenBaseStyle | *Object*.
+Style that will be applied to all children in all transition phases childrenAppearStyle | *Object*.
+Style that will be merged into baseStyle to make the appear transition childrenEnterStyle | *Object*.
+Style that will be merged into baseStyle to make the enter transition childrenLeaveStyle | *Object*.
+Style that will be merge d into baseStyle to make the leave transition onChildAppeared | *Function*.
+Callback that will be called with the child *id* when the component appeared onChildEntered | *Function*.
+Callback that will be called with the child *id* when the component entered onChildLeft | *Function*.
+Callback that will be called with the child *id* when the component left onChildStartAppear | *Function*.
+Callback that will be called with the child *id* when the component start to appear onChildStartEnter | *Function*.
+Callback that will be called with the child *id* when the component start to enter onChildStartLeave | *Function*.
+Callback that will be called with the child *id* when the component start to leave propertyName | *String*.
 The name of the CSS property you want the final callbacks (onChildAppeared, onChildEntered, onChildLeft) to be called for.
 If specified these callbacks will be called when the transition for this CSS property is complete, otherwise they will be called for the transition with the longest duration.
+This property is optional, but it can improve performance if you need to.

 **Observation:** You can pass an *id* property to your children components and the callback will be called with it so you know exactly for which child the event happened.
 This *id* is optional.